 Since 2011, 16 states have legalized suppressor hunting for all game animals.
 Despite common misconceptions, suppressors are not silent.
 They are simply mufflers for firearms.
 There are many benefits to using a suppressor, including:

-2. SAFER HUNTINGMost hunters do not wear not wear hearing protection in the field because they want to hear their surroundings.
+- SAFER HUNTING: Most hunters do not wear not wear hearing protection in the field because they want to hear their surroundings.
 The trouble is, exposure to even a single unsuppressed gunshot can, and often does, lead to permanent hearing damage.
 Suppressors allow hunters to maintain full situational awareness, while still protecting their hearing.
 The result is a safer hunting experience for the hunter, and for those nearby.

-3. NOISE COMPLAINTSAs urban developments advance into rural areas, shooting ranges and hunting preserves across the country are being closed due to noise complaints.
+- NOISE COMPLAINTS: As urban developments advance into rural areas, shooting ranges and hunting preserves across the country are being closed due to noise complaints.
 Although it can still be heard, suppressed gunfire helps mitigate noise complaints from those who live near shooting ranges and hunting land.